SeattleChris/test-site-content/checklist.md

 - [x] setup env, gitignore, gcloudignore.
 - [ ] GCP Compute Structure Questions.
   - [ ] Do we want a Docker Container automatically set in Instance & Template.
+    - [x] VM instance: `capture-content-2`
+    - [x] Start with selenium and standalone chrome
+    - [ ] Add container for our specific code.
+    - [ ] connect all the code together and get hello world locally
+    - [ ] Expose a route to call the function.
+    - [ ] connect all in VM and get hello world through exposed route
+    - [ ] Create and use a startup script, if needed.
-  - [ ] Do we want a startup script to install packages?
+  - [ ] Do we want a startup script to install packages and start process?
   - [ ] Do we just install packages, and know they will be there on load up?
+    - [x] VM instance: `capture-content-1`
-    - [ ] Seems complicated in maintaining the code up to date.
+    - [x] Seems complicated in maintaining the code up to date.
     - [ ] Get an exposed route for other apps
 - [x] Setup initial application structure.